SAE Collegiate Design Series

 About Formula SAE® Series

 Formula SAE promotes careers and excellence in engineering as it encompasses all aspects of the automotive industry including research, design, manufacturing, testing, developing, marketing, management and finances.
-Formula SAE takes students out of the classroom and allows them to apply textbook theories to real work experiences.

 In 2006, Dartmouth College (partnered with SAE International) created the fuel alternative event Formula Hybrid using Formula SAE cars with gasoline-electric hybrid power plants.